joy030631/DL_training_tips/README.md

-# image-classification-practice
+# Some Training Tips Of Deep Learning Model For The Beginners
-a practice of image classification based on kaggle dog breed identification
+This project summarizes some Deep Learning model training tips that rely on the practice of image classification that implements with the CNN model by Keras.
+The datasets are based on [kaggle dog breed identification](https://www.kaggle.com/c/dog-breed-identification) .
+The model only uses the top 5 classes of samples, so it could run in google Colaboratory.